Lantaio/Rime-schema-JoySchema/JoyDoc/README.en.md

 # 😎JoySchema
 ## Description
-JoySchema, [Rime Input Method Engine](https://github.com/rime) schemas that understands the intentions of coders!
+JoySchema, [Rime Input Method Engine](https://github.com/rime) schemas that understand the intentions of coders and researchers!
 Includes some *humanized* Rime schemas and some related vocabularies.